 Investment banks also raise capital for client companies by arranging equity issues, which are commonly known as stock.
 Investment banks receive fees from clients to raise capital, and many investment banks employ professional sales and marketing teams to distribute clients' debt and equity issues.

-Banks allow customers to pay their financial obligation by writing a check on the bank account.
+Banks allow customers to pay a financial obligation by writing a check on the bank account.
 The banks involved then handle the transaction, facilitating the transfer of funds to the payee.

-Banks also provide debit cards to customers, which allow you to access your funds without having to write a check or make a cash withdrawal.
-Debit cards also enable you to withdraw cash at the bank's automatic teller machine.
+Banks also provide debit cards to their customers, which allows them to access money without having to write a check or make a cash withdrawal.
+Debit cards also make it easy to withdraw cash at an ATM.

 Types of Loans from Banks

-There are various types of loans available to individual consumers from banks.
+There are many different types of loans available from banks.

-In most cases, if a customer withdraws more money than is in the account, the bank charges that customer a fee.
-But overdraft protection, which usually comes in the form of a loan that's accessed when the customer overdraws the account, can protect against those fees.
+For example, you could get overdraft protection for your checking account.
+In most cases, if you withdraw more money than is in the account, the bank charges you a fee.
+But overdraft protection, which usually comes in the form of a loan that's accessed when you overdraw the account, can protect against those fees.

 Banks also lend money to private and business customers.
-These loans take the form of personal loans, commercial/business loans, and home/property loans (mortgages).
+These loans take the form of personal loans, commercial or business loans, and home or property loans (mortgages).

-And, banks issue credit cards to customers.
-A credit card is another form of loan available to the consumer.
-The bank also supports its credit card business by charging fees for processing payments to settle customer credit card bills.
+Banks also issue credit cards, which is another form of loan or line of credit.
+The bank supports its credit card business by charging fees for processing payments to settle customer credit card bills.
 To support merchants accepting customers’ credit cards, banks may offer a merchant network service.
 Merchant network services include card terminals or credit card machines.